Home / Blogs & Insights / Netherlands Gaming License: Compliance Guide

 • Betting on sporting events and outcomes

-• Certain peer-to-peer and bingo formats
+• Certain peer-to-peer formats and bingo

 Core Compliance Requirements for License Holders